Juvenile Defense Attorney

 In Colorado, people who are younger than 18 years old are generally considered to be juveniles in the eyes of the law.
-This typically means that juveniles go through a separate court system and face different charges and penalties in the event they are accused or convicted of a criminal offense.
+Basically, juveniles go through a separate court system and face different charges and penalties if they are accused or convicted of a crime

-However, in some cases, juveniles charged as adults may:
+However, in some juvenile crimes cases, juveniles charged as adults may:

 - Have to resolve their case in the adult criminal justice system (specifically in a district court)

-- Face penalties that will likely be far more severe than the potential punishments associated with cases adjudicated in the juvenile criminal justice system.
+- Face penalties that will likely be far more severe than the potential punishments vs. the juvenile criminal justice system.

-The specific factors that can allow prosecutors to file criminal charges against juveniles as adults (in other words “direct file” a juvenile case with a district court) include:
+The specific factors for some juvenile crimes that can allow prosecutors to file criminal charges against juveniles as adults (in other words “direct file” a juvenile case with a district court) include: